-So you bought yourself a SLR camera.
+So you bought yourself a DSLR camera.
 What now?
 You obviously need more lenses.

-To find out which lenses to suit your specific use is not always easy.
-There are several abbreviations and specifications you need to find out, and things are not better by the fact that different manufacturers use completely different abbreviations for exactly the same properties.
+Figuring out which lenses will suit your specific needs is not always easy.
+There are several abbreviations and specifications you need to know, and different manufacturers use completely different abbreviations for exactly the same properties.

-Below I take a review of the important features you can find on a lens, and how the different manufacturers label them.
+Below is a review of the important features you can find on a lens and how the different manufacturers label them.

-Maximum aperture is something which is stated on all lenses.
+Maximum aperture is stated on all lenses.
 It tells you how much light the lens can get through to the sensor at its best.
 Much light means you can keep shooting in darker conditions without the image blurring due to camera shake.
-Aperture is provided as an aperture number, such as f2.8 (or sometimes 1:2.8).
-The smaller aperture number, the more light to the camera.
-Theoretically, the absolute best aperture you can get an objective equal to 1, but in practice the brightest lenses offer a maximum aperture of around 1.2.
-As usual, the consumer will be satisfied with an aperture number of between 2.4 and 3.2.
-The higher the aperture number, the cheaper is the lens.
-Telephoto Lenses often have larger aperture numbers.
+Aperture is provided as an aperture number, such as f/2.8 (or sometimes 1:2.8).
+The smaller the aperture number, the more light entering the camera.
+Theoretically, the absolute best aperture you can get is an objective equal to 1, but in practice the brightest lenses offer a maximum aperture of around f/1.2.
+Most consumers will be satisfied with an aperture number of between f/2.4 and f/3.2.
+Generally, the higher the aperture number, the cheaper is the lens.
+Telephoto lenses often have larger aperture numbers.

-On zoom lenses, there will usually be stated 2 aperture numbers (for example, f2.8 – f5.6).
-The smallest aperture number indicates that the amount of light you get the wide angle, while the largest say how much light you get through to the maximum telephoto.
+On zoom lenses, there are usually two aperture numbers (for example, f/2.8–f/5.6).
+The smaller aperture number indicates the amount of light you get with the widest angle, while the larger shows how much light you get at the maximum zoom.

-Wide-angle on the other hand is fine for nature photography when you can capture more of the landscape.
+Wide angle lenses, on the other hand, are fine for nature photography when you want to capture more of the landscape.
 They’re usually good both in brightness and depth of field, and are usually physically smaller and lighter than telephoto lenses.
 On the negative side the wide angle is not ideal for photographing people, at least not in a pure portrait context.
-A wide angle gives an impression of greater distance between what is close and what is distant, and it can thus quickly look like that model has a bigger nose and sunken eyes more than she / he really has.
-There are also more likely to get the so-called distortion with a wide angle, i.e., the straight lines begin to bend into the edges of the image.
+A wide angle gives an impression of greater distance between what is close and what is distant, and it can thus quickly look like that model has a bigger nose and sunken eyes.
+You’re also more likely to get so-called distortion with a wide angle lens—the straight lines begin to bend into the edges of the image.

-The cross between a wide angle and a telephoto is called a normal lens.
+The cross between a wide angle and a telephoto lens is called a normal lens.
 This is a lens that renders the environment as we see with our own eyes (in relation to distance and magnification).
-In the 135 format, a normal lens is 50 mm.
+In the 135 format, a normal lens is 50mm.
 Everything with a smaller focal length is called a wide angle, while larger focal lengths are called telephoto.

-On regular compact cameras with 3x zoom, the focal length is usually extend from 35 mm to 105 mm (according to the 135 format).
-It is important to remember that the focal length is connected with the size of the image sensor to use it with, allowing the focal length of a lens to change depending on which camera it is used on.
-To avoid too much confusion, it is common to explain the focal length of that which is equivalent to the 135 format, or the so-called full-frame Digital SLR cameras.
+On regular compact cameras with 3x zoom, the focal length usually extends from 35 mm to 105 mm (according to the 135 format).
+It’s important to remember that focal length is connected with the size of the camera’s image sensor, allowing the focal length of a lens to change depending on which camera it is used on.
+To avoid too much confusion, it’s common to explain the focal length equivalent to the so-called full-frame DSLR camera.

 Fixed or Zoom

-For most, the most appropriate would be a zoom lens.
-Then you get several focal lengths in the same lens and therefore let you get away with fewer lenses to meet your needs.
-Zoom lenses have always two focal lengths specified, for example 18-55 mm, which shows how much zoom range the lens has.
-If you want this translated into compact camera language, you can just divider the largest number by the smallest, which in the 18-55 mm case gives a zoom of about 3x.
+For most, the most appropriate choice would be a zoom lens.
+You get several focal lengths in the same lens and therefore you can get away with fewer lenses to meet your needs.
+Zoom lenses always have two focal lengths specified, for example 18-55 mm, indicating the zoom range of the lens.
+If you want this translated into compact camera language, you can just divide the largest number by the smallest, which in the 18–55 mm case gives a zoom of about 3x.

-A fixed lens on the other hand, has some advantages.
-They are smaller and lighter, and usually have better brightness than zoom lenses.
-It is also easier to correct for various lens error on a fixed lens than a zoom, and thus it is more likely to improve image quality on a fixed lens than a zoom (although this will vary somewhat based on price and producer).
+A fixed lens, on the other hand, has some advantages.
+Fixed lenses are smaller and lighter and usually have better brightness than zoom lenses.
+It’s also easier to correct for various lens errors on a fixed lens than on a zoom, so you’re likely to get improved image quality on a fixed lens (although this will vary somewhat based on price and producer).

-The various camera manufacturers often use different sizes of image sensors in their SLR cameras.
-This can be confusing in relation to the size of tele or wide angle a lens actually has.
-The most common trick is to convert the focal length of what it would have been on the 135 format, or the full frame.
+The various camera manufacturers use different sizes of image sensors in their SLR cameras.
+This can cause confusion in relation to figuring out the actual capacity of a telephoto or wide angle lens.
+The most common trick is to convert the focal length to the full frame equivalent.
 To make the conversion you need the crop factor.
 For example, on Canon’s SLR cameras without a full frame sensor, the crop factor is 1.6.
-This means that you must multiply the focal length with 1.6 to determine what it would have been on the 135 format.
-18-55 mm will be approximately equal to 29-88 mm.
+This means that you must multiply the focal length by 1.6 to determine what it would have been on the 135 (full-frame) format.
+A range of 18–55 mm will be approximately equal to 29–88 mm.

-Although you’ll find optical image stabilization in more and more SLR camera bodies, major manufacturers continue to swear to stabilization in the lens.
-This is done by moving the lens elements in the lens, which gets the projected image to move the image sensor and thus eliminating camera shake.
-Manufacturers such as Olympus, Pentax and Sony all use image stabilization in the camera body, so you will not find lenses with stabilization from these suppliers.
-Below you can see the abbreviations other manufacturers use to specify that their lenses have built-in image stabilization.
+Although you’ll find optical image stabilization in more and more DSLR camera bodies, major manufacturers continue to swear by stabilization in the lens.
+This is done by moving the elements in the lens, thus eliminating camera shake.
+Manufacturers such as Olympus, Pentax and Sony all use image stabilization in the camera body, so you won’t find lenses with stabilization from these suppliers.
+Below you can see the abbreviations other manufacturers use to specify that their lenses have built-in image stabilization: